mui/material-ui/docs/src/pages/components/icons/icons.md

 ## Accessibility

-Icons can convey all sorts of meaningful information, so it’s important to ensure the are accessible wher appropriate.
+Icons can convey all sorts of meaningful information, so it’s important to ensure they are accessible where appropriate.
 There are two use cases you’ll want to consider:

 - **Decorative Icons** that are only being used for visual or branding reinforcement.